Objective-aware Traffic Simulation via Inverse Reinforcement Learning: Method

 \subsection{Parameter-sharing Agents}

 As illustrated in Section \ref{sec:problem-definition}, we formulate the traffic simulation as multi-agent system problem by taking every vehicle in the traffic system as an agent interacting with the environment and each other.
 Inspired by parameter sharing trust region policy optimization (PS-TRPO)~\cite{gupta2017cooperative}, we incorporate its decentralized parameter sharing training protocol with AIRL in Section \ref{sec:method-airl}, and propose the parameter sharing AIRL (PS-AIRL) that learns policies capable of simultaneously controlling multiple vehicles in complex traffic environment.
 In our formulation, the control is decentralized while the learning is not.
 Accordingly, we make some simple assumptions for the decentralized parameter sharing agents.
-See Appendix E for details.
+See Appendix for details\footnote{The appendix will be released on the authors' website and arxiv.}.

 Under the decentralized parameter sharing training protocol as in \cite{gupta2017cooperative}, our proposed PS-AIRL can be highly sample-efficient since it reduces the number of parameters by a factor $M$, and shares experience across all agents in the environment.
 We use TRPO~\cite{Schulman2015Trust} as our policy optimizer, which allows precise control of the expected policy improvement during the optimization.
 For a policy $\pi_\psi$, at each iteration $k$, we perform an update to the policy parameters $\psi$ by solving the following problem: